Joe Garcia

 José Antonio Garcia Jr. (born October 12, 1963), known as Joe Garcia, is an American attorney and politician.
 Garcia represented in the House of Representatives from 2013 to 2015.
 A Democrat, Garcia represented most of western Miami-Dade County and the Florida Keys in Congress.

 Garcia previously served as executive director of the Cuban American National Foundation and in the Department of Energy.
 In 2021, Garcia became a registered lobbyist on behalf of the government of Ethiopia.

 Early life and education

 José Antonio Garcia, Jr. was born in Miami Beach, Florida to José Garcia, Sr. and his wife, Carmen.
 His parents fled Cuba after the Cuban Revolution occurred and Fidel Castro's Communist regime took power.
 Garcia graduated in 1982 from Belen Jesuit Preparatory School, where he participated in the Close Up Washington civic education program.
 Garcia attended Miami-Dade Community College before earning his Bachelor of Arts degree in political science and public affairs from the University of Miami in 1987.
-While at university, Garcia was elected president of the student government.
+While at the university, Garcia was elected president of the student government.
 He earned his J.D. from the University of Miami School of Law in 1991.